These sweet and savory grilled Korean beef skewers use my favorite bulgogi marinade and are oh-so-easy to prepare.

-Instead of cutting strips I cubed the beef, and added some red onions and bell peppers to the skewers.
+Instead of cutting strips I cubed the beef and added some red onions and bell peppers to the skewers.
 I was totally blown away by the flavors of these Korean beef skewers, and by grilling the beef rather than pan-frying, that means one less dish to wash!
 Make sure you get a good cut of beef, and if you can, get that beef marinating the night before.

 The bulgogi marinade is SO tasty: some soy sauce, brown sugar, sesame oil, and the secret weapon: a grated pear.
 Does that sound strange?
 It is the magical ingredient that gives this dish a sweet and savory twist.
 If you can't find an Asian pear, just grab yourself a Bosc pear, I've used one in the past and couldn't taste a difference.